-You need a permit if you are planning to restump a house in Melbourne.
+Yes, you will need a permit to restump a house in Melbourne.
+However, our team can take care of the permit acquisition process for you.
 It has to be approved by the local authorities before starting any work.
 Also, any reblocking contractor that you hire should be registered with the VBA.
 Therefore, it is important to check whether you are hiring a registered contractor that is authorised to service your area, to avoid any compliance problems.

 Total Restumping Melbourne only works with registered reblocking contractors, authorised to work in house restumping Melbourne.
 We assist our customers to apply for reblocking project approval from the local council.
 We know the requirements, and how to submit winning project plans that are easily accepted without facing hiccups.
 This helps to speed up the project starting time.

 Jump on a call to schedule an appointment with our team today!